Jackie Morris

 Jackie Morris (born 1961) is a British writer and illustrator.
 She was shortlisted for the Kate Greenaway Medal in 2016 and won it in 2019 for her illustration of The Lost Words, voted the most beautiful book of 2016 by UK booksellers.
 She is a recipient of the Tir na n-Og Award for children's book Seal Children.

 Life

 Morris was born in Birmingham in 1961.
 Her family moved to Evesham when she was four.
 As a child she was told that she couldn't be an artist, but despite this she learned to paint.
-Morris went to High school at Prince Henry's High School in Evesham and afterward the Bath Academy of Art.
+Morris went to High school at Prince Henry's High School in Evesham, Hereford College of Arts and afterward the Bath Academy of Art.

 On leaving college she found work in editorial, illustrating magazines like Radio Times, New Statesman, New Society and Country Living.
 She worked for years illustrating books and in 2016, she was shortlisted for the Kate Greenaway Medal for Something About a Bear.
 The book includes her water colours of different types of bear.

 She lives in a small house by the sea in Wales, painting and writing.